-Freedom is given within boundaries to develop the childs' independence.
+Freedom is given within boundaries to develop the child's independence.

 The Unschooled Approach

-Unschooling is an educational method and philosophy that advocates learner-chosen activities as a primary means for learning.
+Unschooling is an educational method and philosophy that advocates learner-chosen activities as a primary means of learning.
 Unschooling students learn through their natural life experiences including play, household responsibilities, personal interests and curiosity, internships and work experience, travel, books, elective classes, family, mentors, and social interaction.

 Supported and Assisted Self-directed education in a natural environment better equips a child to handle the "real world

 Words are the cornerstone to an understanding of any subject.
 When the words cannot be understood the child loses interest in that subject and can no longer effectively learn

 When an individual tries to do something at a too-high gradient they experience failure and no longer wish to engage in that activity.
 Ensuring that knowledge is gained at the correct gradient in an appropriate sequence for each child, ensures interest and ongoing engagement in any subject being learned